Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 **Maintainability**
 The software should follow a strict style guideline to ensure consistency and readability.
-The code should be written in a way to maximise reusability and minimise redundancy.
+The code should be written in a way to maximize reusability and minimize redundancy.
 The software code should be well documented with JavaDocs in place.
 Features should be added and removed efficiently with minimal impact on the overall software.